 Energy Performance Certificates

-All domestic properties in the UK must have a valid Energy Performance Certificate (EPC) in place if they are to be sold or rented out.
+All domestic and residential properties in the UK must have a valid Energy Performance Certificate (EPC) in place if they are to be sold or rented out.

 An EPC is also a good indicator for a homeowner as to where energy improvement measures could be installed in their home and how they could save you money on your energy bills.

 Think of the sticker with the coloured chart that you now get on every new appliance you buy.
 This tells you how energy efficient an appliance is.
 It’s exactly the same for a property, an EPC tells you exactly how energy efficient it is and how much it will cost to heat and light.
 It will also tell you the carbon emissions of a property.

 The ratings range from G, a property that is extremely inefficient, to A, a property that is very efficient.
 The document will also show you how energy efficient a property could be and the measures you would need to take to get there.